Questions and considerations to address before implementing a private cellular network

 Before wading through a slew of technical information on how to build a private 5G network, it’s important to carefully analyze three foundational considerations.

 #1: What is the problem you’re trying to solve for?

-#2: How will a PCN impact the organization holistically?
+#2: How will a private cellular network impact the organization holistically?

-Although you may have a single compelling use case in mind, the cost of Private 5G and size of your return on investment are more attractive if you can expand to multiple Private 5G use cases.
-For example, a PCN established at a warehouse in a remote location may initially serve as the connectivity solution for wireless inventory scanners, but also be used down the road to power artificial intelligence technology in safety surveillance or telemetry for autonomous equipment.
+Although you may have a single compelling use case in mind, the cost of private 5G and size of your return on investment are more attractive if you can expand to multiple Private 5G use cases.
+For example, a private cellular network established at a warehouse in a remote location may initially serve as the connectivity solution for wireless inventory scanners, but also be used down the road to power artificial intelligence technology in safety surveillance or telemetry for autonomous equipment.

 #3: How will success be measured?

 Establishing a proper set of key performance indicators (KPIs) is key to justifying future investments in private enterprise 5G or LTE.
 KPIs may include processing and production speeds, network uptime, reductions in man hours, improved data expenditures, etc.

 Technical questions to consider when selecting a private cellular solution